michael-min-js/wings/README.md

 ```

 ### Multiple Headings
-You can call this method on as many headings as you like
+You can call this method on as many objects as you like
 ```html
 <script>
 	jQuery(document).ready(function($) {